Noncommutative Geometry, Spectral Asymptotics, and Semiclassical Analysis: Introduction

 The above Lemma subsumes and improves various commutator results for spectral triples (see, e.g., \cite{BJ:CRAS83, CP:CJM98, CM:CRAS86, MSX:PSPM23, PS:Crelle09, SWW:CRAS98, Vo:JFA90}).
-It yields as sharp Schatten properties as it can be established by means of pseudodifferential techniques in the cases where suitable pseudodifferential calculi are available (see, e.g., \cite{MSX:CMP19}).
+It yields Schatten properties as sharp as those established by pseudodifferential techniques in the cases where suitable pseudodifferential calculi are available (see, e.g., \cite{MSX:CMP19}).
 However, it holds in far greater generality and requires very little regularity for the elements of $\sA$.
 For instance, for Dirac spectral triples over closed Riemannian spin manifolds, Lemma~\ref{lem:Intro.Com-Dq} holds for all Lipschitz functions.
 In addition, the type of estimate provided by~(\ref{eq:Com.Com-Dq-estimate}) is usually not reachable by pseudodifferential techniques.

 The other two new technical results provide refinements for spectral triples of deep results of Connes-Sukochev-Zanin~\cite[Lemma~5.3]{CSZ:MS17} and Sukochev-Zanin~\cite[Theorem~5.4.2]{SZ:Ast23}.